HandyStudy/cloud_sptheme/docs/cloud_theme.rst

   to 3rd level sections, which are normally rendered w/ out a background under this theme.

-* Adding ``.. rst-class:: html-plain-table`` can be used to remove the alternate row shading and other styling from a RST table.
+* Adding ``.. rst-class:: plain`` can be used to remove the row shading and other styling from a table.

+* Adding ``.. rst-class:: centered`` can be used to center a table.

+* Adding ``.. rst-class:: fullwidth`` can be used to expand a table to the full width of the page.

 Feature Test
 ============